hindu-comm/weblogs/manasataramgini/2016/06/2016-06-28_a-commentary-on-the-vairin-s-and-the-like-of-vie1b9a3e1b987usarmans-tradition.md

 laughing-stock.
 You ought to go.

-vāyasa āha: bho hiraṇyaka \! eṣo ‘haṃ tava durga-dvāra upaviṣṭaḥ | yadi tvaṃ maitrī na karoṣi tato ‘haṃ prāṇa-mokṣaṇaṃ tavāgre kariṣyāmi |
+vāyasa āha: bho hiraṇyaka ! eṣo ‘haṃ tava durga-dvāra upaviṣṭaḥ \| yadi tvaṃ maitrī na karoṣi tato ‘haṃ prāṇa-mokṣaṇaṃ tavāgre kariṣyāmi \|
-athavā prāyopaveśanaṃ me syāt iti |
+athavā prāyopaveśanaṃ me syāt iti \|

-The bird said: Hey Hiraṇyaka\!
+The bird said: Hey Hiraṇyaka!
 I have \[just\] alighted at your fort-door.
 If you do not make friendship then I will give up my life in front of you or else I may starve to death.

-hiraṇyaka āha: bhoḥ \! tvayā vairiṇā saha kathaṃ maitrīṃ karomi ? uktaṃ ca-
+hiraṇyaka āha: bhoḥ ! tvayā vairiṇā saha kathaṃ maitrīṃ karomi ? uktaṃ ca-

-Hiraṇyaka said: Hey\!
+Hiraṇyaka said: Hey!
 What friendship can I make with you an enemy.
 It has been said \[in the texts\]

-vairiṇā na hi sandadhyāt suśliṣṭenāpi sandhinā |
+vairiṇā na hi sandadhyāt suśliṣṭenāpi sandhinā \|
-sutaptam api pānīyaṃ śamayaty eva pāvakam || (3)
+sutaptam api pānīyaṃ śamayaty eva pāvakam \|\| (3)

 Never enter an entente with with an enemy however strongly tied he may be by the alliance
 \[for\] water even if well heated puts off fire.

-vāyasa āha: bhoḥ \! tvayā saha darśanam api nāsti | kuto vairam ? tat kim anucitaṃ vadasi ?
+vāyasa āha: bhoḥ ! tvayā saha darśanam api nāsti \| kuto vairam ? tat kim anucitaṃ vadasi ?

-The bird said: Hey\!
+The bird said: Hey!
 I have not even had a glimpse of you.
 What enmity?
 Why are you uttering such unfitting \[words\]?

-hiraṇyaka āha: dvividhaṃ vairaṃ bhavati | sahajaṃ kṛtrimaṃ ca | tat sahaja-vairī tvam asmākam | uktaṃ ca-
+hiraṇyaka āha: dvividhaṃ vairaṃ bhavati \| sahajaṃ kṛtrimaṃ ca \| tat sahaja-vairī tvam asmākam \| uktaṃ ca-

 Hiraṇyaka said: There are two types of enmity: natural and incidental.
 Now, you and us are natural enemies.
 It has been said \[in the texts\]:

-kṛtrimaṃ nāśam abhyeti vairaṃ drāk kṛtrimair guṇaiḥ |
+kṛtrimaṃ nāśam abhyeti vairaṃ drāk kṛtrimair guṇaiḥ \|
-prāṇa-dānaṃ vinā vairaṃ sahajaṃ yāti na kṣayam || (4)
+prāṇa-dānaṃ vinā vairaṃ sahajaṃ yāti na kṣayam \|\| (4)
 Incidental enmity comes to an end swiftly with specifically made reparations,
 \[however,\] natural enmity does not come to an end without the death
 \[of the foes\]

-vāyasa āha: bhoḥ \! dvividhasya vairasya lakṣaṇaṃ śrotum icchāmi | tat kathyatām |
+vāyasa āha: bhoḥ ! dvividhasya vairasya lakṣaṇaṃ śrotum icchāmi \| tat kathyatām \|

-The bird said: Alright\!
+The bird said: Alright!
 I wish to hear the characteristics of the two types of enmity; sir, may they be described.

-hiraṇyaka āha: bhoḥ \! kāraṇena nirvṛtaṃ kṛtrimam |
+hiraṇyaka āha: bhoḥ ! kāraṇena nirvṛtaṃ kṛtrimam \|
-tat-tad-arhopakāra-karaṇād gacchati | svābhāvikaṃ punaḥ katham api na gacchati | tad yathā nakula-sarpāṇāṃ, śaṣpabhuṅ-nakhāyudhānāṃ, jala-vahnyoḥ, deva-daityānāṃ, sārameya-mārjarāṇāṃ, īśvara-daridrāṇāṃ, sapatnīnāṃ, siṃha-gajānāṃ, lubdhaka-hariṇānāṃ, śrotriya-bhraṣṭa-kriyāṇāṃ, mūrkha-paṇḍitānāṃ, pativratā-kulaṭānāṃ, sajjana-durjanānām | na kaścit kenāpi vyāpāditaḥ| tathāpi prāṇān santāpayanti |
+tat-tad-arhopakāra-karaṇād gacchati \| svābhāvikaṃ punaḥ katham api na gacchati \| tad yathā nakula-sarpāṇāṃ, śaṣpabhuṅ-nakhāyudhānāṃ, jala-vahnyoḥ, deva-daityānāṃ, sārameya-mārjarāṇāṃ, īśvara-daridrāṇāṃ, sapatnīnāṃ, siṃha-gajānāṃ, lubdhaka-hariṇānāṃ, śrotriya-bhraṣṭa-kriyāṇāṃ, mūrkha-paṇḍitānāṃ, pativratā-kulaṭānāṃ, sajjana-durjanānām \| na kaścit kenāpi vyāpāditaḥ\| tathāpi prāṇān santāpayanti \|

-Hiraṇyaka said: Yes\!
+Hiraṇyaka said: Yes!
 Incidental \[enemity\] is produced by particular causes.
 Thus, it goes away when a suitable act reparation is made.
 Again, natural enmity never ever goes away.
 Thus, it is like that
 between: mongooses and snakes, herbivores and carnivores (literally